yatin-sammal/eda-swiggy/README.md

-# eda-swiggy
-Exploratory Data Analysis of restaurants listed on Swiggy in India
+# Exploratory Data Analysis of restaurants listed on Swiggy in India

 Exploratory Data Analysis (EDA) is an approach to analyze the data using visual techniques.
 It is used to discover trends, patterns, or to check assumptions with the help of statistical summary and graphical representations.